flaxsearch/lucene-hackday-2018/README.md

 Results: the team managed to reproduce the issue with indexes as small as 50 documents: different numbers of deleted documents in a replica caused different term statistics and thus different result ordering.

+René Kriegler comments:
+"There is an additional issue with floating point operation precision across JVMs.
+There is actually no guarantee in Java that a math calculation using numbers of type float will result in exactly the same floating point number across JVM instances (even for the same JVM version).
+We rarely run into issues here, but I’ve seen a Solr custom plugin having problems when calculating scores.

+I think there is nothing that prevents the issue in standard Lucene similarity calculations - we are probably just lucky that scores are normally discrete enough.
+To avoid the issue we would have to use the strictfp (https://www.codejava.net/java-core/the-java-language/java-keyword-strictfp) keyword to mark up components involved in the calculation."

 # montreal-hackday-2018

 * Andy Hind of Oracle has worked on a patch to create a Query Parser for MinHash queries, a development on https://issues.apache.org/jira/browse/LUCENE-6968 - now at https://issues.apache.org/jira/browse/SOLR-12879